 Our aim is to give you a high quality of service in a safe and secure environment.
 To achieve this, you are requested to treat our staff in the way that you would like to be treated yourself.
 We will not accept:

-- The use of offensive or inappropriate language towards staff or members of the public
+- The use of offensive, threatening or inappropriate language towards staff and/or members of the public

 - The use of violence or the threat of violence towards staff and/ or members of the public